cubeta-io/cubeta-starter/readme.md

 now we're done for this part

 so you will find a :

-1- your model calss in your `app/models` directory
+1. your model calss in your `app/models` directory
-2- a migration for your model in `database/migrations` directory 3- a factory for your model in database/factories directory 4- a seeder for your model in database/seeders directory 5- a request for your model in app/Http/Requests/YourModelName directory 6- a resource for Your model in app/Http/Resources directory 7- a controller in the app/Http/controllers/API/v1 directory filled with CRUD methodes 8- a named apiresource rout for your controller will be appended in the routes/api.php file 9- a repository class for your model in the app/Repositories directory 10- a service class and its interface for your model in the app/Services/YourModelName directory 11- a test class for your model with a test for CRUD operations in the tests/Feature directory 12- a postman collection in your project root directory
+1. a migration for your model in `database/migrations` directory
+1. a factory for your model in `database/factories` directory
+1. a seeder for your model in `database/seeders` directory
+1. a request for your model in `app/Http/Requests/YourModelName` directory
+1. a resource for Your model in `app/Http/Resources` directory
+1. a controller in the `app/Http/controllers/API/v1 directory` filled with CRUD methodes
+1. a named apiresource rout for your controller will be appended in the `routes/api.php` file
+1. a repository class for your model in the `app/Repositories` directory
+1. a service class and its interface for your model in the `app/Services/YourModelName` directory
+1. a test class for your model with a test for CRUD operations in the `tests/Feature` directory
+1. a postman collection in your project root directory